 Safety considerations are so important when it comes to using essential oils with our canine friends because, without a doubt, dogs are more sensitive to them than we are.

 Here are some basic guidelines to follow when using essential oils for dogs:

-3) Dilute your essential oils in natural ingredient such as carrier oil, for example sweet almond il, olive oil or jojoba oil.
+3) Dilute your essential oils in natural ingredients such as carrier oil, for example, sweet almond oil, olive oil, or jojoba oil.
 When diluting in shampoo, choose one that is as natural as possible.

 4) Do not use essential oils in or close to the eyes, directly on the nose, or in the anal or genital areas.